 Hip-Hop in the Cultural Studies of Education (Meeting the Needs of Diverse Youth)

 This course explores how educators can use hip-hop as a lens to understand social justice themes that our students face on a daily basis and particularly within schools.
 Course content includes a critical analysis of hip-hop lyrics that explore issues in society.
 Students will use this analysis as a lens for understanding education today.
 Students will have robust discussions and dialogue on the implications of age, ability, race, class, gender, and sexuality on education in relation to hip-hop culture.

 This course explores the performance of pedagogy.
 It is a nod to hip-hop artists being the ultimate pedagogues using call and response, crowd motivation and openers and closers to “rock a crowd.”
 Students will use hip-hop as a lens to understand equitable discipline practices, positive relationship building, and engagement practices.

 Youth Culture Curriculum for Teachers

-This course will focus on designing curriculum using culturally relevant and sustaining pedagogy.
-Students will design unit and lesson plans that are youth culture centered.
-The course will explore how teachers can design curriculum that connects youth culture to educational standards.
+This course will focus on designing a curriculum using culturally relevant and sustaining pedagogy.
+Students will design unit and lesson plans that are youth culture-centered.
+The course will explore how teachers can design a curriculum that connects youth culture to educational standards.
 Students will also use these same principles to create assessments that align with youth culture.